RESEARCH STARTER

 Economy

-Sri Lanka also has a profitable mining industry, which accounted for approximately 5.7 percent of the GDP in 2015.
-The mining industry produces mica, feldspar, and precious stones.
-The manufacturing industry contributed 28.9 percent to the 2015 GDP.
-Primary manufacturing exports include textiles and clothing, chemicals, and petroleum products.
-Sri Lanka's primary export partners as of 2019 are the United States, the United Kingdom, India, the United Kingdom, and Germany, and its primary import partners are India, China, Singapore, the United Arab Emirates, and Malaysia.
+Sri Lanka has maintained a profitable mining industry, which accounted for approximately 5.7 percent of the gross domestic product in the mid-2010s.
+The sector produces mica, feldspar, and precious stones.
+During the same period, manufacturing contributed around 28.9 percent to the GDP, with primary exports including textiles and clothing, chemicals, and petroleum products.
+As of the late 2010s, Sri Lanka’s key export partners included the United States, the United Kingdom, India, and Germany, while major import partners were India, China, Singapore, the United Arab Emirates, and Malaysia.
+Looking ahead, the IMF projects a modest growth rate of 3 percent for Sri Lanka in 2025 and 2026, contingent on continued fiscal discipline and structural reforms.

 The University of Sri Jayewardenepura is one of the nation's leading universities.
 It was founded in 1873 as the Vidyodaya Pirivena, a center for Buddhist studies, and was reestablished in 1958 as the Vidyodaya University of Ceylon, a public university.
 It was renamed the University of Sri Jayewardenepura in 1978, four years before the city was designated as the administrative capital.
 The university receives thousands of students each year from across Sri Lanka, as well as international students from India and other Asian nations.